-In conclusion, this study has found that 12% of obese pregnant women scored positive on the ESS, but this was not confirmed on formal testing using more invasive techniques.
-Although OSA in pregnancy is important, this study identified problems with both the ESS and the RUS meter and neither appeared to provide a reliable method with which to diagnose OSA in pregnancy.
-Larger studies are needed before a reliable estimate of the prevalence of OSA in pregnancy is made.
+In conclusion, this study has found that 12% of obese pregnant women scored positively on the ESS, but this was not confirmed on formal testing using more invasive techniques.
+Although OSA in pregnancy is important, this study identified problems with both the ESS and the RUS meter and neither appeared to provide a reliable method with which to screen for OSA in pregnancy.
+Larger studies to test screening tools using advanced, user-friendly technology will provide a more reliable estimate of the prevalence of OSA in pregnancy and therefore lead to early diagnosis, improvements in management and reduction of associated complication rates.

 Conflicts of interest statement